Decluttering Sentimental Items

 It’s sort of an interesting choice of book for me to read if you think about it.
 Here I am in my mid-thirties with a newborn reading a book about downsizing your home.
-The kicker is that the book is geared toward people who are downsizing for health reasons, to move into a nursing home, or for children who are cleaning out the home of a deceased loved one.
+The kicker is that the book is geared toward people who are downsizing for health reasons, to move into a nursing home, or for adult children who are cleaning out the home of a deceased loved one.
 I fit into NONE of those categories, yet I found the book fascinating.

 Peter Walsh said to divide your Memories (in the form of mementos) into 4 different categories:

 - treasures: something that represents the most important memories of who you are and is irreplaceable